About the Lumicell System

 - A Phase 1 safety study at Duke University Medical Center in the lead indication of breast cancer as well as sarcoma with no adverse events observed

-- The first part of a two stage feasibility study at Massachusetts General Hospital (MGH) demonstrating the first ever use of the Lumicell MAS for invivo imaging in breast conserving surgeries.
+- The first part of a two stage feasibility study at Massachusetts General Hospital (MGH) demonstrating the first ever use of the Lumicell System for invivo imaging in breast conserving surgeries.
 The study results show that the LUM Imaging System differentiates between tumor and normal tissue in vivo and ex vivo with administration of LUM015 just a few hours before the surgery with no impact to pre-operative and surgical workflow.
 Most importantly, it displayed 100% detection of residual cancer.
-Based on these results, the feasibility study has been expanded into a larger cohort of breast cancer patients in which the Lumicell MAS will be used in vivo to guide the resection of tumor and evaluate the reduction in positive margins and re-excisions.
+Based on these results, the feasibility study has been expanded into a larger cohort of breast cancer patients in which the Lumicell System will be used in vivo to guide the resection of tumor and evaluate the reduction in positive margins and re-excisions.

 The company is starting Part B of a two stage feasibility study under an FDA-approved IDE in breast cancer at Massachusetts General Hospital (MGH).
 Clinical trial information can be found here https://clinicaltrials.gov/show/NCT02438358.